The Container: Learning to Work with Activation

 Bringing It Into Daily Life

-Use the Container when you’re about to head into work, winding down at night, or anytime you need relief from looping thoughts.
+Try using the Container after a stressful encounter, to help wind down at night, or when you feel anxious without knowing why.
 It’s a powerful way to create breathing room while still honoring your emotions.

 The Container

-This guided audio helps you practice of setting aside what feels too heavy to hold, strengthening your ability to regulate stress and find relief.
+This guided audio helps you practice setting aside activated thoughts and feelings, strengthening your ability to regulate stress and find relief.
 It is most effective after learning the technique within a counseling session for maximum support and integration.